Bid Shopping: Sale to Telewest and Expansion

 In January 2005, Bid Up.TV and Price Drop.TV were rebranded as Bid TV and Price Drop TV.
 In the same month, it was announced that they would launch two free-to-air movie channels called Real-movies.tv and Movies on 333.
 Real-movies.tv was to be female-orientated with an emphasis on true stories, whilst Movies on 333 (intended for Sky Digital channel 333) would focus on western and niche films.
 However, another company would launch their own free-to-air movie channel just ahead of Sit-Up's in the 333 slot; True Movies was also female orientated with an emphasis on true stories.
 Sit-Up changed their original channel proposals, with Matinee Movies and Bad Movies emerging as their new channels (details below), which both launched on 25 April.
 On 16 May, Telewest announced that they would fully purchase Sit-Up for £194 million.
+In December 2005, American licensing company 4Kids Entertainment had talks with Sit-Up to secure a 5-year lease to air a three-hour strand of children's programmes on either Bid TV or Price Drop TV in the mornings.
+The deal never materialised upon the initial announcement.

 In January 2009, Virgin Media announced the sale of Sit-Up to Aurelius AG for an undisclosed amount.
 The deal was closed on 1 April.